Morris Retirement Advisors LLC Grows Stake in ProShares Online Retail ETF (NYSEARCA:ONLN)

-Morris Retirement Advisors LLC lifted its stake in shares of ProShares Online Retail ETF (NYSEARCA:ONLN) by 12.5% in the first quarter, Holdings Channel reports.
-The firm owned 20,219 shares of the company’s stock after buying an additional 2,243 shares during the period.
-ProShares Online Retail ETF accounts for about 1.5% of Morris Retirement Advisors LLC’s investment portfolio, making the stock its 24th largest position.
-Morris Retirement Advisors LLC’s holdings in ProShares Online Retail ETF were worth $1,586,000 as of its most recent SEC filing.
+Morris Retirement Advisors LLC boosted its holdings in shares of ProShares Online Retail ETF (NYSEARCA:ONLN) by 12.5% in the 1st quarter, Holdings Channel reports.
+The fund owned 20,219 shares of the company’s stock after acquiring an additional 2,243 shares during the quarter.
+ProShares Online Retail ETF accounts for 1.5% of Morris Retirement Advisors LLC’s holdings, making the stock its 24th largest holding.
+Morris Retirement Advisors LLC’s holdings in ProShares Online Retail ETF were worth $1,586,000 at the end of the most recent reporting period.

 Want to see what other hedge funds are holding ONLN?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for ProShares Online Retail ETF (NYSEARCA:ONLN).